 Next Steps |

 All successful applicants will be notified through their COOP teacher if they have been selected for an interview.
-Interviews will take place virtually on video sharing app Flip, students will have approximately one week to submit their interviews.
+Interviews will take place virtually on video sharing app We Video, students will have approximately one week to submit their interviews.
+New this year, students will have the option to request a live, on-line interview.
+More information will follow.

 Visit your Coop office and request the OYAP Level 1 Application information package which contains detailed instructions of items to prepare (including the questions you will need to answer) prior to beginning your online application.
 Before submitting your application, you, and your parent/guardian (if under 18) will need to sign the application.